Health Text Simplification: An Annotated Corpus for Digestive Cancer Education and Novel Strategies for Reinforcement Learning: Introduction

 \section{Introduction}

-Accessibility and comprehensibility of patient medical educational materials are critical to improving health literacy and patient health.
-Patient educational materials, including those related to cancer, are fundamental in providing patients with the information necessary to make informed healthcare decisions.
+Accessibility and comprehensibility of patient medical educational materials are critical to improving health literacy and patient health \cite{kindig2004health}.
+Patient educational materials, including cancer-related materials, are essential to provide patients with the information necessary to make informed healthcare decisions.
 Health literacy is strongly influenced by the clarity and understandability of such materials and plays a key role in health outcomes \cite{cline2001consumer}.
 It affects various aspects of patient health, including reducing risk factors, encouraging timely screening, and facilitating proactive health management.
-Despite the importance of these educational materials, there exists a significant gap in their readability.
-The American Medical Association (AMA) and National Institutes of Health (NIH) recommend a reading at or below the sixth grade reading level for patient educational materials to ensure comprehensibility for a broad audience \cite{doi:10.1177/1090198105277329, doi:10.2214/AJR.13.11223}.
-However, the materials from key information sources are often presented at a high school or college reading level \cite{jindal2017assessing}.
-This high reading level poses a barrier, particularly for individuals with lower literacy or limited domain knowledge, preventing patients from fully understanding and taking action on essential health information.
-The accessibility and comprehensibility of educational materials are of particular concern in cancer information dissemination, where clear and understandable guidance is crucial for effective patient education and decision-making \cite{rimer1984informed, mills1999importance}.
-Our focus on text-based educational materials related to cancer in this document is based on their critical role in patient education and the urgent need to improve their accessibility to a wider audience.
+To ensure comprehensibility for a broad audience, the American Medical Association (AMA) and the National Institutes of Health (NIH) recommend a reading level of sixth grade or lower for patient educational materials \cite{doi:10.1177/1090198105277329, doi:10.2214/AJR.13.11223}.
+Despite the critical role of these educational materials in patient health, there remains a substantial discrepancy between the recommended and actual readability observed in practice \cite{jindal2017assessing}.
+Health educational materials from prominent sources are often at high school or college reading levels \cite{jindal2017assessing}.
+This reading complexity poses a barrier, particularly for people with lower literacy or limited health knowledge, preventing them from fully understanding and taking action on essential health information.
+The accessibility and comprehensibility of educational materials are particularly concerning for disseminating cancer information, where clear and understandable guidance impacts patient education and decision-making \cite{rimer1984informed, mills1999importance}.
+Our focus on text-based cancer educational materials stems from their pivotal role in patient education and the pressing need to improve their accessibility to diverse populations.